devplayer0/fyp/report.md

 #### `pipeline`

 The implementation of an actual multi-step pipeline.
 Internally used to create and execute a pipeline from an input file.
-Useful for creating sub-pipelines that can be used with the `mapped` step.
+Useful to create sub-pipelines for the `mapped` step.

 _Inputs:_